arnavgupta2004/iLearn-DWD/README.md

 - **Quiz & Assignment Requests** — Professors can explicitly create on-platform quizzes or request PDF assignment submissions from students
 - **Flagged Questions** — View student questions the AI couldn't answer; reply directly and answers appear in the student's chat history
 - **AI Analytics** — Per-course objective completion, theory vs practical skill, weekly momentum, student topic strengths, and personalized support suggestions
+- **Topic Expertise View** — See which students are strongest in which topics of a course
 - **Calendar & Scheduling** — Add classes, meetings, office hours, and manage student interview requests in the professor calendar
 - **Page-Specific AI Assistants** — Context-aware chatbots help professors reason about courses, flagged questions, analytics, and calendar items